 How Long Does It Take to File Bankruptcy Chapter 13?

-After your trustee meets with your creditors, the court will hold a repayment plan hearing within six weeks and approve or deny your repayment plan.
-Upon approval, you will continue to make payments to your case trustee.
+The court will hold a hearing within six weeks of your trustee’s meeting with your creditors and approve or deny your repayment plan.
+Upon approval, you’ll continue to make payments to your case trustee.